cotejp/jquery.cssliveupdate/README.md

 * Chrome 29 (Mac, Win)
 * Internet Explorer 10 (Win)

-Let me know if you test it on other platforms so I can add them here.
+Let me know if you test it on other/older browsers and platforms so I can add them here.

 ## Requirements